-- Better career decision making: You’ll get a taste of what a job or workplace is like, so you can see if you are interested in that kind of career.
+Better career decision making - you’ll get a taste of what a job or workplace is like, so you can see if you're interested in that kind of career.

-- It strengthens your CV: Work experience shows that you are enthusiastic and ready to work hard.
+It strengthens your CV - work experience shows that you're enthusiastic and ready to work hard.
 Future employers, colleges and universities will be interested in any experiences that help you to stand out.

-- A placement needs to provide sufficient time for you to gain some meaningful experience, but not so long that employers will struggle to cover this.
-Ideally, a placement should be for a minimum of 30 hours – requiring around 1 day per week over 5 or more weeks – preferably on a day when you are not studying in College.
+A placement needs to provide sufficient time for you to gain some meaningful experience, but not so long that employers will struggle to cover this.
+Ideally, a placement should be for a minimum of 30 hours – requiring around one day per week over five or more weeks – preferably on a day when you are not studying in College.

 Once you have a placement, you’ll need to let your main course tutor know so that they can check that the company has the appropriate insurance and meets all Health & Safety requirements.

 Throughout the placement you’ll complete a ‘Work Experience Learner Record’ and gain employer feedback – this will look great on your CV.

 Before the placement, you’ll need to familiarise yourself with the location, dress code and working hours and make suitable travel arrangements so that you arrive on time.

 You will need to have realistic expectations of the likely duties you may be given, as you are only on placement for a short period of time and it takes time to acquire new skills.
 Most placements contain real, interesting work mixed with developmental tasks that introduce you to different parts of the company.
 You can also learn a lot by observing employees doing different tasks.

 The duties you are able to carry out will vary; depending on the area of work you have chosen and how quickly you can develop the level of competence the employer is looking for.
 You will usually be expected to work ‘normal working hours’ for the business you are attending.

 If you’re interested in a work placement, you must already be studying on a full-time pathway in College.
 Please speak to your main course tutor or Careers Coach.